When you receive care with us in Willow Grove Adolescent Unit, we know that you might have questions about your mental health treatment and supports.

 What time do I have to go to bed at?

-At night bedtime is at 10.30pm with lights out at 11.00pm.
-During the weekends these times are more flexible as we know young people like to get up late and go to bed later!
+During the week, at night, bedtime is at 10.30pm, with lights out at 11pm.
+Over the weekend, these times are more flexible, as we know young people like to get up late and go to bed later.

 Will I be safe?